EmbodiedCognition/py-c3d/README.rst

 -------

 The package is tested against the `software examples`_ but may still not support every possible format.
-For example, parameters serialized in multiple parameters are not handled automatically (such as a LABELS field stored in both POINT:LABELS and POINT:LABELS2).
+For example, parameters serialized in multiple parameters are not handled automatically (LABELS field stored in both POINT:LABELS and POINT:LABELS2).
 Reading and writing files from a big-endian system is also not supported.

 Tests are currently only run on Windows, which means that Linux and Mac users may experience some issues.
 If you experience issues with a file or feature, feel free to post an issue (preferably by including example file/code/python exception) or make a pull request!

-The package is also Python only, for other languages there are other packages such as `ezc3d`_.
+The package is also Python only, for other languages there are other packages for example `ezc3d`_.

 .. _software examples: https://www.c3d.org/sampledata.html
 .. _ezc3d: https://github.com/pyomeca/ezc3d